Dfilono/TurtleMol/docs/input.rst

 Input Parameters
 ================

-The inputs for Turtle can be entered via the command line or an input file.
-Not all parameters need to entered, Turtle will rely on default values we have predefined.
+The inputs for TurtleMol can be entered via the command line or an input file.
+Not all parameters need to entered, TurtleMol will rely on default values we have predefined.
 Some of those default values SHOULD be changed to ensure they meet the user's system, and those will be marked in the following list of parameters.
 The units for all lengths are in Angstroms.